hpssjellis/my-examples-and-posts-of-g1-even-realities-smart-glasses/README.md

 1. When I do
 situps I typically do between 6 and 10 minutes.
 Thought i would wear my G1's.
 I always put in an ear bud and while doing situps I wrote a note to remind me tomorrow about something and then I tried the Even AI for the lyrics to a familar song.
 OMG that was fun, using my Garmin to cycle through songs and the Even AI to show the lyrics and then try singing along to the songs (I have never been any good at remembering lyrics).
 I had so much fun I did 22 minutes of situp.
 Yes the wordds floated around and I needed to try to keep my head as still as possible but completely easy to sing along to a song and lose myself in the fun.
 I will need to take them for a run.
 I wonder how sweat resistant they are at the ears.
 Of course i wouldn't wear them if it was going to rain.
-1. one main compalint about the Even AI is you can't activate the Auto scroll or even the speed of the scrolling. that seems like a software tweak that is do-able.
+1. one main compalint about the Even AI is you can't activate the AI scrolling or even the speed of the auto scrolling.
+That seems like a software tweak that is do-able.
 The other option is to use the teleprompter and setup an entire playlist of songs that match the spotify playlist.
-You can probably download that from spotify.
+You can download that from spotify for individual songs, not the whole playlist.
 2. One weird thing about the green letters, I find they are really easy to remember for someone as visual as I am.
 They could be a serious learning aid.

 ## G1 for students